typed-graphql-builder/documentation/docs/intro.md

 }
 ```

+## Using queries

-These queries can now be used in a component.
+The queries written above can be used in a component.
 For example, if using Apollo's `useQuery`, we would write the following:

 ```typescript
 const CountryListComponent = () => {